 Fresh new look.
 Same legendary broadcast team.
 “This Week in AgriBusiness” rolls out rebranded graphics for marketing their agricultural television program.

-For more than nine years, agricultural broadcasters Orion Samuelson and Max Armstrong have reported the nation’s top agricultural news and markets on “This Week in AgriBusiness,” with the assistance of agricultural meteorologist Greg Soulje.
-This year, the show was ready for a new look.
+Agricultural broadcasters Orion Samuelson and Max Armstrong report the nation’s top agricultural news and markets on “This Week in AgriBusiness,” with the assistance of agricultural meteorologist Greg Soulje.
+After nine years, the show was ready for a new look.

 “This Week in AgriBusiness” tapped Martinez Creative Group for the rebranding project, with the goal of updating the look and feel of the show while creating a more consistent branded image for viewers.

 Working hand-in-hand with the team at “This Week in AgriBusiness,” we updated the show’s logo, graphics, and music in ways that keep the established identity of the show intact while giving it a more energetic and contemporary look and sound.
 Here’s how:

 We provided “This Week in AgriBusiness” with a bright, energetic custom soundtrack, fitting for a morning business news program.

 We worked with the “This Week in AgriBusiness” team to select images for the show opener that reflect the modern face of agriculture.
 We chose to show technology on an iPad and in the tractor cab, as well as the newest and biggest tractors to project how high-tech modern farming is.
 We opted to show harvest, which producers often consider the most enjoyable time of the year as they reap the rewards of their hard work.
 But while it was important to use images of cutting-edge technology, we all agreed on the closing shot: a grandfather, father, and son – three generations of farmers walking on their farm.
 One of the things that makes production agriculture so special is that multiple family members often work alongside each other day in and day out, passing along the family farm to the next generation.